sfschen/velocileptors/README.md

 (1) b1, b2, bs, b3:  the bias parameters up to cubic order

-(2) alpha0, alpha2, alpha4, alpha6: counter terms of the form mu^n.
+(2) alpha0, alpha2, alpha4, (alpha6): counter terms of the form mu^n.

-(3) sn, sn2, sn4: stochastic contributions to P_real(k), sigma^2, and the fourth moment kappa.
+(3) sn, sn2, (sn4): stochastic contributions to P_real(k), sigma^2, and the fourth moment kappa.
     [e.g. shot-noise, finger-of-god dispersion and kappa].

-For many purposes you can safely set alpha6 and sn4 to zero.
+Since in practice the velocity expansions for RSD saturate at the fourth moment, for many purposes you can safely set alpha6 and sn4 to zero and use a counterterm ansatz proportional to k^2 mu^4 P(k) to approximate the effects of velocities beyond sigma^2_12.
+In this case setting beyond_gauss = False requires only the reduced parameters

+pars = [b1, b2, bs, b3] +  [alpha0, alpha2, alpha4] +  [sn, sn2] (beyond_gauss=False)

 If you additionally want access to the velocity statistics, then the full set of parameters is